b30wulffz/moviefy/README.md

 # MovieFy

-MovieFy is a movie rating plaform, powered by React.
+MovieFy is a movie rating platform, powered by React.

 ![mac](screenshots/mac1.PNG)